Contents

 The basic approach to remarketing in these stages remains the same: You segment your audiences based on their behavior, and present them with content that fits the stage they’re in.

-Let’s refer back to the stages after signing up and look at some examples:
+Let’s refer back to the stages after scheduling a demo and look at some examples:

-• When their usage is consistent to when they upgrade to another tier.
+- When their usage is consistent with when they upgrade to another tier.

 From Trial to Paying Customer